 PLC control panels in control/automation rooms should be powered by 24 Vdc from an external power supply panel adjacent to the control panel.
-However, for a DCS replacement where the PLC is installed within an existing DCS cabinet, the 24 Vdc power supplies may be located in a DCS cabinet.
+However, when retrofitting for existing DCS replacement, the 24 Vdc power supplies may be located in a DCS cabinet.

-Small control panels and remote I/O panels in the field may be powered by 120 Vac.
+Small control panels and remote I/O panels in the field may be powered by 120 Vac on UPS feeds